fassko/fassko.github.io/_posts/2019-07-24-websockets-ios-13.md

 ### Opening connection

-To create and open Websocket connection you can achieve like this:
+To create and open Websocket connection:

 ```swift